cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 # Multi-Key AEAD Limits {#mu-limits}

-In the multi-key setting, each user is assumed to have an independent and uniformly distributed key, though nonces may be re-used under different keys (but not repeated under the same key).
-The success probability in attacking one of these many independent keys can be generically bounded by the success probability of attacking a single key multiplied by the number of keys present {{MUSecurity}}, {{GCM-MU}}.
+In the multi-key setting, each user is assumed to have an independent and uniformly distributed key.
+The same nonce can be used, but only with different keys (all of these modes are broken if key and nonce repeat).
+The success probability
+in attacking one of these many independent keys can be generically bounded by the success probability of attacking a single key multiplied by the number of keys present {{MUSecurity}}, {{GCM-MU}}.
 Absent concrete multi-key bounds, this